Scene XIII. Seven Wonders

 He glanced down, seeing the absence of the pendant.

 In the ensuing silence, the quiet became a thick tension.
-People began stepping out, knowing they needed privacy while Snow stared silently, while Serah looked elsewhere.
+People began stepping out, while Snow stared silently, while Serah looked elsewhere.
 Among them was Hope who looked back, shaking his head and walking away when Lebreau tried to remove Noel as well.
-The young man stood still.
-Lebreau's lips parted, glancing at the trio and left.
+He stood still.
+Lebreau's lips parted, glanced at the trio and left.

 Snow turned his attention to Noel; heart beating as understanding came through.
 "Don't tell me, Serah..."